moeezmalik/Lightning-Table/readme.md

 ### 3.1.
 Folder Structure of Dataset
 The folder structure should be the following.

 > **IMPORTANT:** The name of the files and the folder should be exactly like mentioned here.
-This is because the names are hard coded so that only the path to root of the dataset folder needs to supplied when testing.
+This is because the names are hard coded so that only the path to root of the dataset folder needs to supplied when training.

 ```
 - dataset